 BRCA gene testing can be used to determine if you have any changes or mutations within your BRCA1 or BRCA2 genes.

-BRCA gene testing is used to analyze your BRCA1 and BRCA2 genes for potential harmful mutations that can lead to an increased risk of certain cancers.
-In women, mutations in the BRCA genes can increase the risk of developing:
+BRCA gene testing is used to analyze your BRCA1 and BRCA2 genes for potential harmful mutations that can lead to an

 - female breast cancer

 - ovarian cancer